 It's important to know your rights.
-Read through your tenancy agreement and Resident Handbook carefully, and if you're unclear about anything, please speak to your housing officer.
+Read through your tenancy agreement and resident handbook carefully.
+You'll find the handbook at the bottom of this page.
+If you're unclear about anything, please speak to your local officer.

 Which tenancy type do you have?

 When you start renting with us you’ll be given a probationary tenancy for one year.
 Once this period has ended, if you have kept to the terms of the tenancy, you can expect to be offered a fixed-term tenancy for a longer period of time, usually five years.

 New tenants will be given a probationary tenancy, which is an initial trial period that lasts for one year.
 This is granted as an assured shorthold tenancy for 12 months.

 Towards the end of the year, we will review your tenancy.
 If you have kept to the terms of your tenancy and there are no arrears, you can expect to be converted over to an Assured tenancy In exceptional circumstances we may extend the probationary tenancy by six months or offer you a tenancy for two years.

 If you do not keep to the terms of the tenancy, such as committing anti-social behaviour or not paying your rent, then you may not be offered a new tenancy.

 Decisions to end or extend a tenancy may be appealed and your housing officer will provide information on how to do this.
 If we decide to end your tenancy, your housing officer will offer advice and information to help you find alternative accommodation.

 Most tenants will move on from a probationary tenancy to an assured tenancy.